KorenLeslieCohen/jcrew-summer-hackathon/README.md

 User should click "female" or "male" button.

-User will be directed to outfits page where user can generate additional random outfits.
+User will be directed to outfits page where user can generate random outfits.

-User can also switch from female to male outfits.
+User can switch from female to male outfits.

-User can click on all images which will redirect user to the appropriate product page on the J.Crew website so user can purchase item.
+User can click on all images which will redirect user to the appropriate product page on the J.Crew website.

 ## Known Issues

 Some browsers, such as Firefox, do not recognize certain JavaScript functions and will not load.
 Please use this app on CHROME ONLY.

-Site takes several seconds to load due to the scraping.
-Ideally, a chron job would be used to seed a database, but this app was built in less than one day so there was no time.
+App takes several seconds to load due to the content it's scraping.
+Ideally, a chron job would be used to seed a database, but there was no time.

-Needs media queries and additional styling.
+Needs media queries.

 ## Author